 Sometimes less is more.
 A well placed candle in the bathroom, bedroom or home office can make a space feel considered and more welcoming.
 Bonus points if you match the perfect scent to the room.
-We love a citrus forward scent in the office to keep up the energy levels.
+We love a citrusy scent — like No 07 or No 10 — in the office to keep up the energy levels.
 Soft florals in the bedroom to create calming vibes are always a good choice.
-You can’t go wrong with No 05.
-A woody scent in the bathroom brings the outdoors in and can help open up what is often an enclosed space – No 04 is lovely.
+You can’t go wrong with No 05 or No 03.
+A woody scent in the bathroom brings the outdoors in and can help open up what is often an enclosed space — No 04 is lovely.

 Tips and tricks takeaways

-- Choose a vessel that’s durable and has the right diameter – 2.5 to 3 inches for a single wick candle.
+- Choose a vessel that’s durable and has the right diameter – around 3 inches for a single wick candle.

-- Use multiple wicks for wide candle vessels to prevent tunneling.
+- Make a multi-wick candle for wider vessels to prevent tunneling.